Romanian Front: Stagnation

 At that stage, the FR moved closer to the Guard.
 Vaida was a guest of honor at the Guard's student congress, held at Târgu Mureș in March 1936.
 In April, he made a stop at Iași, where an Aromanian man confronted him, "ask[ing] Mr Vaida that he spare no violence toward enacting his program."
 Vaida was upset by this take, replying: "I will never resort to violence in applying our program."
 During May, he and Mironescu had private meetings with the Guard, hoping to persuade its leaders to renounce also violent methods.
 Contrarily, in his interviews with Carol, Vaida voiced his praise toward the Guard, while shunning the PNC.
 He and Carol agreed that the Guardists needed to be coaxed and kept away from reaching an understanding with Maniu.

 Meanwhile, Vaida had caused a national controversy by visiting Timișoara and declaring a radical agenda in terms of foreign policy.
 This included demands that France "stay out of our internal politics", and unprecedented territorial claims on the Kingdom of Yugoslavia (in respect to Vojvodina).
 He declared that the League of Nations was powerless against the "victorious discipline" of the Italian Empire and the Hitlerian "unity of sentiment and willpower".
 During that time, he increased his pressures on the party base, hoping to accelerate its paramilitary transformation.
 This effort sparked revolt among the FR sections in Brăila County, whose leaders Anastase Petrescu and Marin Panait handed in their resignations.

 A reshuffled Tătărescu government took over in mid-1936.
 The Front still held its large rallies, boasting that 20,000 affiliates heard Ioanițescu speaking at Galați in March.
 However, according to the regional journal Viața Ardealului, summer 1936 was a "period of stagnation" for the FR and "the nationalist current as a whole".
 The Front was still "sure of its destiny", but "organizing in depth" and keeping secret about it.
 Vaida and Angelescu now advanced the notion of a PNȚ–FR reconciliation, arguing that it could successfully bring down the PNL cabinet.
+By late August, rumors had emerged that the FR was considering an alliance with the PNC and Argetoianu's Agrarian Union Party.
+News of this reached the FR's former allies in the Crusade of Romanianism, who noted that such alliances were being engineered by the local Freemasonry; according to the Crusaders, Vaida's nationalism was in fact revealed to have been "driven by the international Masonic mafia."
 One other option, advanced by Carol and journalist Pamfil Șeicaru, was for the FR to join efforts with the breakaway Radical Peasants' Party (PRȚ).
 The latter was at the time clarifying its anti-Vaidist position, calling out the FR squads as "criminal gangs".